 This post may contain affiliate links.
 Read my full disclosure policy here.

-Murano is the second-largest island in the lagoon of Venice after, of course, Venice.
+Murano is the second-largest island in the Venetian lagoon after, of course, Venice.
 It consists of nine islands, with small canals and a larger one in the centre: the Grand Canal.
 It gives house to more than 4 thousand citizens and it is quite close to Venice.
 It depends on which ferry line you take but it takes around 35 minutes to get there.

 Why is Murano famous for the glass?

+Discover Italy glass.
 We don’t know why Venice and Murano became famous for the processing of glass but it is said that the art of glass was copied from the East during the expeditions of the Serenissima and made unique in Murano.
 We know, however, with certainty that during the Republic of Venice the processing of glass was in Venice and was transferred to the island because the high temperatures that served to melt the glass often caused large fires (the glass melts at 1400 degrees).

 The Murano glass is amazing, the colours are beautifully bright, it is elegant and the master glassmakers are artists.
 Each piece is made from scratch and, of course, all done with hands and without the help of machines.
 There are no schools to become master glassmakers and glass artists jealously guard their secrets; this art is then handed down to sons who will carry on the family tradition of master glassmakers.